Branching and Merging Strategy

 Additional Information

-• Ansible Inventory Project: A structured collections of files used for managing hosts and configurations.
+- Ansible Inventory Project: A structured collection of files used for managing hosts and configurations.
 It typically includes inventory files, playbooks, host configurations, group variables, and Ansible vault files.